 At this point turn on the food processor and stream in some good quality olive oil.
 This is one of those recipes that you'll be able to taste the olive oil in so make sure it's one you like.
 I'm using an extra virign from California Olive Ranch and really love it.

 We stream it in while the processor is going so that we actually form an emulsion with the oil and the other ingredients making it smoother than if we had just added it into the bowl during the first step.

-Once all the oil is in add some salt to taste and you’re done!
-See how creamy and smooth it is?
+Once all the oil is in add some salt to taste and you're done!
+See how smooth this creamy hummus is?